dkrovi2/appliedstats/anova.md

 The adjustment is an attempt to correct for the [multiple testing problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem){target="_blank"}.
 (See also: [Relevant XKCD](https://xkcd.com/882/){target="_blank"}. ) Imagine that you knew ahead of time that you were going to perform 100 $t$-tests.
 Suppose you wish to do this with a false positive rate of $\alpha = 0.05$.
 If we use this significance level for each test, for 100 tests, we then expect 5 false positives.
 That means, with 100 tests, we're almost guaranteed to have at least one error.

-What we'd really like, is for the [family-wise error rate](https://en.wikipedia.org/wiki/Family-wise_error_rate){target="_blank"} to be 0.05.
-If we consider the 100 tests to be a single "experiment" the FWER is the rate of one or more false positives for in the full experiment (100 tests).
+What we'd really like is for the [family-wise error rate (FWER)](https://en.wikipedia.org/wiki/Family-wise_error_rate){target="_blank"} to be 0.05.
+If we consider the 100 tests to be a single "experiment," the FWER is the rate of one or more false positives for the full experiment (100 tests).
 Consider it an error rate for an entire procedure, instead of a single test.

 With this in mind, one of the simplest adjustments we can make, is to increase the p-values for each test, depending on the number of tests.
 In particular the Bonferroni correction simply multiplies by the number of tests.